kevinboone/vlc-server/nc-vlc-client/README.md

 If screen burn-in is a real risk, it's still possible to implement screen blanking at the operating system level.

+## Colour

+`nc-vlc-client` has a colour mode, which can be enabled using the `-c` switch if the terminal supports colour.
+Colour is used sparingly, even when it is used at all, because the small screens on the embedded systems for which this application is intended often do not render colour well.
+That's also the reason why it isn't enabled by default.

 ## Local mode

 If the command-line does not include a `--host` argument, this